ermansugecmez/DS_practises/README.md

 # DS_practises
-This is the personal space for the small DS tasks I was working on.
+This is the personal space for the DS tasks I've worked on.
 Workbooks could also be opened using following site: https://nbviewer.org/